Home Equity Loan Rates for October 2024

 There are two main disadvantages to home equity loans:

-2. Home equity loans are a more expensive way to borrow money than other options that use your home as collateral.
-However, if a cash-out refinance or home equity line of credit isn’t right for you, it can make sense to take on the heftier costs of a home equity loan.
+Other options that use your home as collateral can also save you money.
+However, if you find these options aren’t right for you, it can make sense to take on the heftier costs of a home equity loan.

 Alternatives to home equity loans: Which has the best rates?